 - Technologically Advanced Canada: Advancing transformative and enabling technologies that will support a technologically advanced economy and society.

 Areas of focus have been identified under each challenge area.
 Proposals that could achieve the goals of a challenge area, but do not directly align with the areas of focus listed, would also be considered.
 The challenge areas, areas of focus and expected outcomes are provided in more detail in the following table: ST&I priorities for the CERC and CFREF programs.

 The program awards non-renewable chairs of two award values, with no established distribution between the two award values in terms of the number of awards that will be funded:

-- $8 million dollars over eight years (up to $1 million dollars per year); or
+- $8 million over eight years ($1 million per year); or

 - $4 million over eight years ($500,000 per year).

 The two award values recognize the varying costs of research within different research disciplines and aims to be inclusive of all areas of research.
 The funding supports expenses related to compensation, as well as research activities for the chairholder, the core team of the chairholder, and up to 25% of the direct costs of research (not including compensation and relocation costs of the chairholder) for the indirect costs of the research.

 Eligibility of institutions